Rangs Group

-Rangs Group is one of the largest Bangladeshi industrial conglomerates.
-The industries under this conglomerate include automobile, electronics, real estate, shipping, pharmaceuticals etc. A Rouf Chowdhury is the chairperson of Rangs Group and Bank Asia Limited.
+Rangs Group is a Bangladeshi industrial conglomerate founded in 1979.
+The industries under this conglomerate include automobile, real estate, shipping, and pharmaceuticals.

-It is the official dealer of Mahindra, Mercedes-Benz, Mitsubishi, Morris Garages, Sony, Toshiba etc. in Bangladesh.
-Abdur Rouf Chowdhury is the present chairman of the group.
-The company also owns RanksTel.
+It is the official dealer of Mahindra, Eicher and Dongfeng in Bangladesh.

 History

+Abdur Rouf Chowdhury was the founding chairman of Rangs Group, died on 18 February 2023.

 Ranks Agro Biotech was established by the group in 2000.

 Rangs Pharmaceuticals Limited was established in 2003.

 Ranks Real Estate Limited was established in 2008 and marked the entry of the group in real estate.

 Zest Polymer Limited was established in 2009 to manufacture polymer and plastic bottles for the pharmaceutical industry.
-Akhter Hussain, founder of Rangs Group, died on 12 February 2022.